johnidm/youtube-videos-code-examples/mcp-labs/MCP.md

 - They typically accept structured input arguments and return results after execution.
 - For example, a tool might be a function to calculate the sum of two numbers or fetch weather data for a given city.
 - Tools enable dynamic interaction where the LLM can request the server to perform operations beyond text generation.
-- Implementation involves defining the tool’s name, description, input schema, and the handler logic to process calls and return outputs[2][3].
+- Implementation involves defining the tool’s name, description, input schema, and the handler logic to process calls and return outputs.

 ### Resources
 - Resources are data sources or content exposed by the server, accessible via URIs similar to REST API endpoints.
 - They provide textual or binary data that can be read by clients or included as context for LLM interactions.
 - Resources can be static files, logs, documents, or dynamically generated content.
 - Servers can expose lists of resources or templates for resource URIs, and clients can subscribe to updates for frequently changing resources.
-- Resources are application-controlled and validated to ensure security and proper access[3].
+- Resources are application-controlled and validated to ensure security and proper access.

 ### Prompts
 - Prompts are predefined, reusable prompt templates and workflows that servers provide for clients and LLMs to standardize common interactions.